discovery-solutions/struct/README.md

 6. **Use TypeScript** to get full type inference and autocomplete
 7. **Keep your UI components** in the StructUIProvider for consistency
 8. **Use React Query** for efficient data fetching and caching
+9. **Implement closeConnection** in your database config for proper cleanup
+10. **Use advanced filtering** with comma/pipe syntax and nested fields for complex queries

 ---